 Grants Available for Students

 Dean Rusk supports individual projects and other proposals through specific funds including several which are focused on the following regions or issues: East Asia, Central or South America, Arabic and Middle Eastern studies, economic research in developing countries, independent arts projects, and religious diversity abroad.
 Students may propose any type of project as long as it has an international focus.
-Please visit our available grants page for a comprehensive list of travel opportunities for which students may apply.
+Please visit our available grants page and the Pulitzer Center Fellowship page for a comprehensive list of travel opportunities for which students may apply.